freddycodes23/PLUS/README.md

 Responsive Design: The frontend is fully responsive, ensuring a great user experience on desktops, tablets, and mobile devices.

 Getting Started
-To get the full-stack StreamBox application running locally, you need to set up both the backend server and the frontend.
+To get the full-stack StreamPLUS application running locally, you need to set up both the backend server and the frontend.

-Prerequisites
+# Prerequisites
 Node.js (v14 or higher)

 npm (comes with Node.js)